 From tone to space to treatment, I know that the South Vietnamese is the minor character in the American historical exposition of the Vietnam War.

 With the ongoing interest in the war, it’s no surprise that a reckoning is taking place by Việt kiều thinkers, writers, and artists in the United States and elsewhere.
 We’re tackling histories that have been disavowed, even edited out, and bringing to light the missing and under-told details from our collective experiences.
-Baloup’s work suggests something similar happening in France, re-examining its colonial history in Asia.
+Baloup’s work suggests something similar is also happening in France, re-examining its colonial history in Asia.

 When Truong set out on the creative process that would become his two books, he initially thought these would just be memoirs.
 But soon he understood that he was going to be a spokesperson about the war itself, as he described in an interview: